1Vipul-Sharma/Frontend/README.md

 # Web_Dev
-Here , I have ordered directories for someone wants to learn web development can go thrpugh it in a sequential manner.
+Here , I have ordered directories for someone wants to learn web development can go through it in a sequential manner.